Scotland as a destination of first choice

 Tourism makes a significant contribution to Scotland’s economy and international image.
 It is a significant employer in both rural and urban areas, making it important for our Inclusive Growth agenda.

-We are delivering support for the four priorities set out in the industry-led Scottish Tourism Alliance (STA) “Tourism Scotland 2020” strategy, and sponsor Scotland’s national tourism organisation, VisitScotland, with a budget of more than £45 million a year.
+We are delivering support for the four priorities set out in the industry-led Scottish Tourism Alliance (STA) “Tourism Scotland 2020” strategy, and sponsor Scotland’s national tourism organisation, VisitScotland.

-The Scottish Government was the principal funder of the highly successful Glasgow 2018 European Championships.
-We will now play host to the European Indoor Athletic Championships and the European Short Course Swimming Championships, as legacy events of the highly successful Glasgow 2018 European Championships.
-The Scottish Government’s investment has also enabled Scotland to host the 2019 Solheim Cup at Gleneagles, where over 90,000 spectators attended the world’s biggest event in women’s golf.
+In 2019 Scotland played host to the European Indoor Athletic Championships and the European Short Course Swimming Championships, as legacy events of the highly successful Glasgow 2018 European Championships.
+The Scottish Government’s investment also enabled Scotland to host the 2019 Solheim Cup at Gleneagles, where over 90,000 spectators attended the world’s biggest event in women’s golf.

 Through our mandatory Rural Rates Relief scheme and our small Business Bonus Scheme, we have helped a number of small rural hotels to cope with increasing business costs.
-We stablished the £6 million Rural Tourism Infrastructure Fund to provide investment in infrastructure to support sustainable growth in rural tourism across Scotland.
+We established the £6 million Rural Tourism Infrastructure Fund to provide investment in infrastructure to support sustainable growth in rural tourism across Scotland.
 This has supported over 30 projects to date, with another £3 million in funding announced for 2020/21.

-Highlands and Islands Enterprise (HIE) will also use the Northern Innovation Hub (£11.5m) part of the Inverness and Region city deal to help develop the Highlands for adventure tourism, and encourage more tourism businesses to engage in international trade.
+HIE will also use the Northern Innovation Hub (£11.5m) part of the Inverness and Highland City-Region deal to help develop the Highlands for adventure tourism, and encourage more tourism businesses to engage in international trade.
 Digital city deal money (with HIE support) will be used for business development, skills and wi-fi open access.

 Along with our visitor economy agencies, we have continued to support Digital Tourism Scotland - a £1.2 million, 3 year public and private sector partnership project running until 2019 across Scotland, which will improve the digital skills and capabilities of tourism businesses.